Jessica Lopez Lyman

 Minneapolis, MN 55455

 Jessica Lopez Lyman, Ph.D. is an interdisciplinary performance artist and Xicana feminist scholar interested in how Indigenous and People of Color create alternative spaces to heal and imagine new worlds.
 She received her Ph.D. in Chicana and Chicano Studies from the University of California, Santa Barbara.
 Jessica has published poetry and scholarship in Chicana/Latina Studies Journal, Label Me Latina/o, and Praxis: Gender and Cultural Critiques.
 Her manuscript Midwest Mujeres: Chicana/Latina Art and Performance explores racialized and gendered geographies of urban Minnesota.
-Jessica’s second project focuses on arts engagement.
+Jessica’s second project focuses on climate justice.
 She built La Luchadora, a mobile screen printing cart, and prints political posters with communities across the state.
-She currently serves on the Academia Cesar Chavez Board of Directors.
+She currently serves on the Academia Cesar Chavez Board of Directors and is the Board Chair of Serpentina Arts.
 Jessica is an Assistant Professor in the Department of Chicano and Latino Studies at the University of Minnesota, Twin Cities.

 - PhD: Chicana and Chicano Studies, University of California, Santa Barbara, 2016